 What this straggling community lacks in town planning, it more than makes up in its absolutely stunning views to the south west across the wonderfully named Summer Isles.
 When the weather is fine, there can be few finer places to pass your time, and few finer seascapes.

 The Summer Isles, comprising Tanera Mor, Tanera Beag and a couple of dozen smaller islands, are no longer permanently inhabited, though 119 people lived on Tanera Mor in 1881.
 Some of the islands can, however, be accessed, either from the pier at the north western end of Achiltibuie or from Ullapool.

-Also in Achiltibuie is the amazing Hydroponicum.
-This soil-free complex of glasshouses was closed when we last visited the village, but appeared to be undergoing a relaunch in a new location.
+Achiltibuie used to be home to the Hydroponicum.
+This soil-free complex of glasshouses was closed when we last visited the village, but to an extent has been replaced by the Achiltibuie Garden.
 Achiltibuie's north west end overlooks Badentarbat Bay, with its broad beach of white shingle.
 On the shore here, near the Coigach Free Church, is a water powered corn mill dating back to the 1800s.

 Achiltibuie is just the best known of a number of small settlements around the coast of western end of the Coigach Peninsula.
 Following the road north west past Badentarbat brings you to Polbain and Altandhu, complete with Coigach's main harbour at Old Dornie, in the sheltered passage between the peninsula and Isle Ristol.
-Further on, a side road takes you to the scattered settlement of Reiff, while the main road crosses the peninsula to Achnahaird and its beach and camp site.
+Further on, a side road takes you to the scattered settlement of Reiff, while the main road crosses the peninsula to Achnahaird and its beach.